 Top Five F-150 Mods

-While these engine options have made the F-150 a legend again, fortunately, Ford Performance went to work to create the most prolific Raptor to date.
+While these engine options have made the F-150 a legend again, Ford Performance also went to work to create the most impressive Raptor to date.
 Taking lessons learned from the first generation Raptor, in 2017 Ford Performance and F-150 engineers went to work to create a second-generation off-road beast.
 Switching over from the traditional American V8 to a Twin-Turbo EcoBoost 3.5L H/O V6 engine, which gives a V8 with the efficiency of a V6 engine.
 To further its performance, engineers updated the Fox Racing triple bypass shocks on all four corners in combination with trail terrain modes.
-Resulting in the most prolific factory purpose built Baja truck.
+Resulting in the most prolific factory purpose-built Baja truck.

-Due to the tremendous years of innovation, Ford now offers the F-150 in multiple trims including the XLT, Lariat, Platinum, and almighty Raptor.
-To go even further, thanks to the aftermarket, F150 enthusiasts will always opt to modify their pickup for their needs.
+Due to years of innovation, Ford now offers the F-150 in multiple trims including the XLT, Lariat, Platinum, and almighty Raptor.
+Because of this, enthusiasts are always looking to modify their rucks exactly to their needs.
 Luckily, Steeda has been modifying, providing, and engineering performance parts for the F-150 for more than thirty years.
 Below you will find our top five modifications for your truck.
 We believe this will aid you in kicking off your build with a bang!

 Whether it comes to off-roading, towing, or hauling payload, your F-150 suspension is among one of the most important components to conquering whatever terrain is in front of you.
 Within the past decade, the legendary Ford pickup has pushed the boundaries in capability of towing and off-roading collectively.
 Due to Ford's incredible design and engineering team, they offer an abundance of options, including a modernized FX4 off-road package equipped with an electronic-locking rear differential, greater ground clearance, and superior tires than previous outgoing models.
 While at the same time offering strategic technology such as SYNC 3, adaptive cruise control, and a 8-inch infotainment system gives customers more options to build their pickup to meet their needs for whatever lifestyle.